What exactly is a personal accident insurance plan? Do you need it? And what does it cover?

 Here are other tips to watch out for when choosing how much coverage your personal accident plan should have.

-If you have little to no life insurance cover, opt for higher coverage
+Tip #1: If you lack life insurance, opt for higher coverage

 If you don’t have a life insurance policy, or have only a small death benefit (likely from an endowment plan or similar), it might be worthwhile choosing a high death benefit for your personal accident plan.